janelletam/trivia-app/README.md

 # Trivia application

-This is an app for users to swipe through an assortment of random trivia questions.
+This is an app that allows users to swipe through an assortment of random trivia questions.

 ## Demo